Pixel1917/edge-s/README.md

 # EdgeS

-### A blazing-fast, extremely lightweight and SSR-friendly store for Svelte.
+### A blazing-fast, extremely lightweight and SSR-friendly store for SvelteKit.

 **EdgeS** brings seamless, per-request state management to Svelte apps — fully reactive, server-aware, and serialization-safe by default.